ahmedelkhyary/hyperpay/README.md

 ```
 #### Note about Intent-filter scheme
+The `Scheme` field must match the `InAppPaymentSetting.shopperResultUrl` field.

 `It's used when making a payment outside the app (Like open browser) and back into the app`